docljn/self-study/meetup_notes/mob_programming.md

 Tech Suggestion
 - 80" 4k monitor for a team of 4-5

 Software devs are at the pointy end.
 We get told what to do.
 Consider how to avoid activities that are contrary to your wellbeing.

-"The value of another's experience is to give us hope, not to tell us how to whether to proceed."
+"The value of another's experience is to give us hope, not to tell us how or whether to proceed."
   -- Peter Block

-MontyBoy.net
+Caveat
-- we all tend to take random data and find patterns
+- we all tend to take random data and find patterns, so this is Woody's interpretation of why Mob Programming works.

 Almost nobody at the meet up had tried mob programming, although most had heard of it.